theRealUnd3rdog/Godot_Noshot_Controller/README.md

 ## Getting Started

 To get started, just download one of the versions from the releases tab and open it in the Godot hub.
+(Recommend to download the latest version)
-You must need a Mono version of Godot 4.2 installed for it to work.
+You must need a Mono version of Godot 4.3 installed for it to work.

 ## Controls

-The controls are standard WASD Spacebar.
-You press "Left Shift" to sprint and "Left Shift" and "Left Control" at the same to slide.
+- Standard WASD movement.
+- Left CTRL or C to slide.
+- Spacebar to jump.
+- Hold down Left shift to walk.
-If you fall down just press "R" to reset the position.
+- R to reset your position.